empty-codes/my-blogpost-archive/cm5o11ehf000e09jy80cc3l5e.md

 My project is titled ‘**Improve observability of Wiki Education Dashboard**'—pretty straightforward, right?
 Well unless you don’t know what observability is.
 A few months ago, I did not.

 According to [Wikipedia](https://en.wikipedia.org/wiki/Observability_\(software\)#:~:text=observability%20measures%20how%20well%20a%20system%27s%20state%20can%20be%20understood%20from%20the%20obtained%20telemetry%20\(metrics%2C%20logs%2C%20traces%2C%20profiling\).), “Observability measures how well a system's state can be understood from obtained telemetry (metrics, logs, traces, profiling)”.
-Basically how much information can be gleamed using data in form of system metrics, logs and other information.
+Basically how much information can be gleaned using data in form of system metrics, logs and other information.
 So in short, the purpose of my project is to make it easier for system administrators and end-users (course instructors, students, and others) to detect and understand problems with the system - the Dashboard.

 Observability is typically the responsibility of [Site Reliability Engineers](https://en.wikipedia.org/wiki/Site_reliability_engineering) (SREs), but in full-stack environments, it often falls to Backend or Full-Stack Engineers as well.
 As a Full-Stack Engineer with a backend focus, this project is a great fit for me.